- Plain Talk about Your Tax Liability

 The Collection Process for Final Assessments

 The Alabama Department of Revenue enters an assessment when a taxpayer files a tax return without payment, or an audit resulting in a tax liability is not paid.
-After the assessment becomes final and the appeal period has expired, the assessment is transferred to the Department’s Collection Services Division.
-This division acts as an in-house collection agency for the Alabama Department of Revenue.
+After the assessment becomes final and the appeal period has expired, the assessment is transferred to the department’s Collection Services Division.
+This division acts as an in-house collection agency for ALDOR.
 When the taxpayer’s assessment reaches the Collection Services Division, the tax liability already has the full force and effect of a court judgment.
-This means that the Department may proceed to collect the tax liability in an involuntary manner using several different methods.
+This means that the department may proceed to collect the tax liability in an involuntary manner using several different methods.
 Taxpayers are urged to pay a tax liability in full upon receipt of the first letter sent by the Collection Services Division.
-This letter, called a “Final Notice Before Seizure”, warns that further collection action will be necessary if full payment is not remitted within ten days.
+This letter, called a “Final Notice Before Seizure,” warns that further collection action will be necessary if full payment is not remitted within ten days.
 Personal checks, as well as money orders, Visa, MasterCard, Discover, and American Express debit or credit cards are accepted.

-If a final assessment is not paid in full or appealed following entry of the Final Assessment, a lien will be recorded to protect the State’s interest, even if the taxpayer has made payment arrangements.
+If a final assessment is not paid in full or appealed following entry of the final assessment, a lien will be recorded to protect the state’s interest, even if the taxpayer has made payment arrangements.
 The lien encumbers property and places competing creditors on notice that the state claims an interest in the property.
 The lien is usually recorded in the Office of the Judge of Probate of the county where the taxpayer resides or owns property.
 The taxpayer will be unable to sell or transfer his property until the tax lien has been paid.
-Although the Department of Revenue does not give notice of a lien to credit reporting agencies, the lien is a public record.
+Although ALDOR does not give notice of a lien to credit reporting agencies, the lien is a public record.
 Consequently, credit reporting agencies may obtain the information from the county courthouse and notate the taxpayer’s credit report accordingly.
 Once this occurs, the taxpayer’s ability to obtain credit may be affected for the next seven to ten years.

 Financial Institution Garnishments